- Reise Bausteine

 - Delhi Sightseeing Tour

-- air-conditioned train ride from Delhi to Jodhpur
+- an air-conditioned train ride from Delhi to Jodhpur

 - Admission Mehrangar Fort